Aleboul/AI_block_model/README.md

 **1. competitors**

-This directory contains Python code for conducting numerical experiments outlined in Section 4 of the main paper.
+This directory contains Python and R code for conducting numerical experiments outlined in Section 4 of the main paper.
 The code covers algorithms and methodologies discussed for comparative analysis.

 **2. eeg**